MrHertal/react-admin-amplify/README.md

 Please note that your Amplify backend, meaning the `amplify/` folder containing your GraphQL schema, can be located in a different repo than the react-admin one.

-Starting from a [react-admin](https://marmelab.com/react-admin/Tutorial.html) project, install the API and Auth libraries:
+Starting from a [react-admin](https://marmelab.com/react-admin/Tutorial.html) project, install the Amplify libraries:

 ```sh
 npm install @aws-amplify/core @aws-amplify/api @aws-amplify/auth @aws-amplify/storage